 You’ll need to have a valid DOCTYPE statement at the beginning of your page.
 The DOCTYPE statement tells browsers which standard to use to display your page.
 This statement helps the W3C validator know which standard your page is using so that it can validate it correctly.

-The DOCTYPE statement that I usually use is:
+The DOCTYPE statement that I usually use is for HTML 5 is:

 You can see other valid DOCTYPE statements here: http://www.w3.org/QA/2002/04/valid-dtd-list.html